mrossini-ethz/parseq/README.md

 (defrule html-tag (name) (and "<" name ">")
 ```
 and used in parsing expressions as `(html-tag "a")` instead of having to define each rule separately.
-The arguments can also be used in the parse options (see below).
+The parameters can also be used in the parse options (see below).
-Note, however, that since the rule argument is unknown at compile time, a runtime dispatch will need to be performed on the argument type.
+Note, however, that since the rule parameter is unknown at compile time, a runtime dispatch will need to be performed on the parameter type.

-It is possible to pass multiple arguments, keywords etc.
+It is possible to pass multiple paramters, keywords etc.
 The full syntax of lambda lists is allowed.

 ## Processing options